 Every time you transfer a file, browse your drive, or look for something you downloaded, you have to contend with Windows Explorer, the default file manager in Windows.
-While it is usable most of the time, nothing is more annoying than doing a file transfer in the order of several gigabytes only to have Windows Explorer stop responding and crash.
-At this point, you ask yourself, “Is there a more stable alternative?”
-In fact there is.
-The following are three stable alternatives to Windows Explorer.
+While it is usable most of the time, nothing is more annoying than doing a file transfer in the order of several gigabytes, only to have Windows Explorer stop responding and crash, or struggling to simply drag-and-drop files because it’s just not designed to do it.

 Explorer++ comes with two different versions – 32-bit and 64-bit.
 Make sure you use the version that matches your computer’s architecture.
 In the likely event that you’ll be using a computer with a bit width other than what you have at home, put both versions into your flash drive.

-There are a lot of quick access buttons and gizmos here.
+There are many quick-access buttons and gizmos here.
 The interface isn’t as elegant as the two previous alternatives, but there’s a lot more you can do with this mammoth application such as rename multiple files, access the registry, work with FTP servers, and navigate folders like a boss.
 It’s much easier to compile a list of what you can’t do with MultiCommander.
 If you don’t mind the crowded interface and work a lot with Explorer, this program will be the biggest relief for you.

 Let’s hear what you have to say about these alternatives to Windows Explorer!
-If you know of any other utilities that can blow these out of the water, don’t hesitate to comment here!
-If you have a question about any of them, we’d like to hear that too.
+If you know of any other utilities that can blow these out of the water, don’t hesitate to comment here, and if you’ve any questions, fire away.

 Our latest tutorials delivered straight to your inbox